This article helps you troubleshoot common errors you might run into with your Facebook profile in Sprout Social.

 This error most likely occurs when the Facebook administrator who connected the page to Sprout Social was removed as an admin by the Facebook page owner.
 When this occurs, Sprout can't post in the platform.
 A current Facebook admin must reconnect and reauthorize the page in Sprout.
 If you are unsure of who connected the page originally, contact email@example.com.

-Note: In order to reconnect a Facebook page, you must be the Sprout Account Owner or have the Manage profiles & permissions privilege, as well as be an admin for the Facebook Page you want to connect.
+Note: In order to reconnect a Facebook page, you must be the Sprout Account Owner or have the Manage profiles & permissions permission, as well as be an admin for the Facebook Page you want to connect.

 User authorization error